zhejiadong/PHP2550/README.md

 for each of the most popular strains (Figure 3 in report).

 The corresponding codes to generate tables and figures are all in LitData.R with clear notation.

+The PHP2550_timeseries.Rmd is the rmarkdown file for the methods and nalysis plan.